AuzatteRayeze/personal-mpv-configuration/README.md

 # General Information

-This configuration is being used with the latest git mpv build provided by H7-26's repoistory (https://github.com/H7-26/mpv-winbuild) which is currently the most performant forks that I know of & the latest stable release of SmoothVideoProject (https://www.svp-team.com/).
+This configuration is being used with the the latest stable release of SmoothVideoProject (https://www.svp-team.com/) utilizing performance optimized stable release of mpv media player for SVP4

 # General Settings
 **AMD Radeon Software Settings**